Pylons/pyramid_cookbook/docs/deployment/nginx.rst

     }

-It's somewhat odd that the ``root`` doesn't point to the ``static`` directory, but it works because Nginx will append the actual URL to the specified path.
+It's somewhat odd that the ``root`` doesn't point to the ``static`` directory, but it works because nginx will append the actual URL to the specified path.

 Step 4: Managing Your pserve Processes with Supervisord (Optional)
 ==================================================================